bhavin04890/rhdp-pxe/docs/source/cli-based-labs/vol-snaps-group-snaps-cli.rst

 .. code-block:: shell

-  oc exec -it cassandra-0 -- nodetool status
+  oc exec -it cassandra-0 -n groupsnaps -- nodetool status

 And let's add some data to our Cassandra instance pods so we can take a snapshot later by exec'ing into the cqlsh pod:

 .. code-block:: shell

-  oc exec -it cqlsh -- cqlsh cassandra-0.cassandra.default.svc.cluster.local --cqlversion=3.4.4
+  oc exec -it cqlsh -n groupsnaps -- cqlsh cassandra-0.cassandra.groupsnaps.svc.cluster.local --cqlversion=3.4.4

 And then populate our data: